 Sweet Potato & Red Lentil Bisque

-I'm sharing a Friday Feast recipe a day late, but hey, you have to eat on Saturdays, too, right? ;) This one comes to you via my aunt in Arizona.
+I’m reaching into the archives for a recipe to share since it’s almost fall and time to make soup.
+This one comes to you via my aunt who lives in Arizona.
 We share a love for healthy food (as long as it's delicious), so she figured I'd like this recipe.

 She was right.